 Make sure you keep hold of your payslips, bills, receipts and any other documents that show what costs you have incurred.

 This section is intended to provide guidance only.
-To learn more about Sainsbury’s accident claims, and to find out what you claim in your particular circumstances, talk to our advisors today using the details given above.
+To learn more about Sainsbury’s accident claims, and to find out what you claim in your particular circumstances, talk to our advisors today using the details provided.

 What Are The Time Limits In Sainsbury’s Accident Claims?